FIFA WORLD CUP FAQs

 Frequently Asked Questions

-Fulton County is proud to welcome visitors from around the world for FIFA World Cup 2026.
-Atlanta will host several World Cup matches, bringing increased activity to downtown Atlanta and surrounding areas.
+Fulton County is proud to welcome visitors from around the world for the FIFA World Cup 2026.
+County departments have developed plans to ensure the continued delivery of services while supporting public safety and event operations throughout the tournament.